furechan/nbmask/README.md

 Simple ipython extension to mask the username or other sensitive data from the ipython notebook outputs.
-It may be useful when printing or displaying sensitive information in example notebooks.
+It may be useful when printing or displaying sensitive information in public notebooks.

 ## Usage